 I myself is a user of the Congstar provider for already many years and it hasn’t been disappointing.
 It is a very flexible option while using a prepaid package you can select as much data or minutes as you wish.

-The price for calls and sms in 9 cents min/sms.
-The sim card itself costs additional 9,74 EUR.
+The price for calls and sms is 9 cents min/sms.
+The sim card itself costs an additional 9,74 EUR.

 Special Offers for Students in Germany